-A) The Health Care Service Review Information (278) is not a guideline.
-However the X12 Insurance Subcommittee is currently developing implementation guides for this transaction.
+A) The Health Care Eligibility/Benefit Inquiry (270) - Health Care Eligibility/Benefit Information (271) is not a guideline.
+However the X12 Insurance Subcommittee is currently developing implementation guides.

-B)The Health Care Service Review Information (278) standard is fully implementable.
-The transaction set was approved as a Draft Standard for Trial Use (DSTU) in October of 1994 as Version 003050.
+B)The Health Care Eligibility/Benefit Inquiry (270) - Health Care Eligibility/Benefit Information (271) standard is fully implementable.
+The transaction set was approved as a Draft Standard for Trial Use (DSTU) in February of 1993 as Version 003031.

 C)The standard can be obtained by contacting the Data Interchange Standards Association (DISA) at 703-548-7005.

 D)This standard does not require an implementation guide.
 ASC X12 has published four Type II Tutorial reports or tutorials for version 003041 in October of 1994, version 003050 in October 1995, version 003051 in February 1996, and version 003060 in April of 1996.
 To facilitate consistent implementation across the health care industry, the X12 Insurance Subcommittee is currently in the process of completing five implementation guides for version 003070 encompassing medical, hospital, dental, pharmaceutical claims, and workers compensation jurisdictional reporting with an anticipating publication date of April 1997.